Historical Markers in

 In the 20th century, Horry County experienced a shift towards tourism as a major industry.
 The construction of roads and bridges, including the iconic Conway Bypass and the Conway Bridge, made the area more accessible to visitors.
 Today, Horry County is most famous for its beautiful beaches, vibrant entertainment scene, and numerous golf courses, attracting millions of tourists each year and contributing significantly to the local economy.

-This timeline provides a condensed summary of the historical journey of Horry County, South Carolina.
+This timeline provides a concise overview of the key events in the history of Horry County, South Carolina.

 • 1730s - The area that would become Horry County is settled by European colonists.